-ADITHYA MURALI, University of Illinois at Urbana-Champaign, USA LUCAS PEÑA, University of Illinois at Urbana-Champaign, USA RANJIT JHALA, University of California at San Diego, USA P. MADHUSUDAN, University of Illinois at Urbana-Champaign, USA
+ADITHYA MURALI, University of Illinois Urbana-Champaign, USA LUCAS PEÑA, University of Illinois Urbana-Champaign, USA RANJIT JHALA, University of California San Diego, USA P. MADHUSUDAN, University of Illinois Urbana-Champaign, USA

-Several practical tools for automatically verifying functional programs (e.g., LIQUID HASKELL and LEON for Scala programs) rely on a heuristic based on unrolling recursive function definitions followed by quantifier-free reasoning using SMT solvers.
+Several practical tools for automatically verifying functional programs (e.g., Liquid Haskell and Leon for Scala programs) rely on a heuristic based on unrolling recursive function definitions followed by quantifier-free reasoning using SMT solvers.
 We uncover foundational theoretical properties of this heuristic, revealing that it can be generalized and formalized as a technique that is in fact complete for reasoning with combined First-Order theories of algebraic datatypes and background theories, where background theories support decidable quantifier-free reasoning.
 The theory developed in this paper explains the efficacy of these heuristics when they succeed, explain why they fail when they fail, and the precise role that user help plays in making proofs succeed.

-$\label{eq:CCS Concepts: Software and its engineering \rightarrow Formal software verification; Functional languages; \bullet Theory of computation \rightarrow Logic and verification; Automated reasoning.$
+CCS Concepts: • Software and its engineering \rightarrow Formal software verification; Functional languages; • Theory of computation \rightarrow Logic and verification; Automated reasoning.

-Additional Key Words and Phrases: First-Order Logic, Completeness, Natural Proofs, Thrifty Instantiation, Liquid Haskell, Refinement Types
+Additional Key Words and Phrases: First-Order Logic, Completeness, Liquid Haskell, Refinement Types, Algebraic Datatypes (ADTs), Natural Proofs, Thrifty Instantiation